Joe Biden Joins Leftists to Push Moderates for $1.9 Trillion Spending Bill

 — Breitbart News (@BreitbartNews) October 2, 2021

 Biden needs all 50 Senate Democrats to join him to get his bill passed using budget reconciliation.
-Sen. Joe Manchin (D-WV) is still part of the conversation, even as he expressed doubts that a deal can be reached this weekend.
+Sen. Joe Manchin (D-WV) is still part of the conversation, even as he expressed doubts that a deal can be reached by the end of October.

 The X-factor remains Sen. Kyrsten Sinema (D-AZ) who has not detailed what her parameters are for the bill in order to get her support.